Mesabloo/snowstar/README.md

 * The third generation was the first called [Snow*](https://mesabloo.github.io/snowstar-lang/about.html#snowstar1).<br>
 It was still an ASM-like, but more developped than the previous one.
 It contained more instructions, the VM was faster, the compiler more efficient.

-* The fourth generation, [Snow*](https://mesabloo.github.io/snowstar-lang/about.html#snowstar2), an Object-Oriented programming language.<br>
+* The fourth generation, [Snow*](https://mesabloo.github.io/snowstar-lang/about.html#snowstar2), a procedural programming language.<br>
-This generation is built with ANTLR and LLVM (later) to offer power and native compilation.
+This generation is built with ANTLR and LLVM to offer power and native compilation.

 ## :desktop_computer: Behind Snow*, a developer, Mesabloo.